rusher321/taxa/README.md

-The `parse_tax_data` and `lookup_tax_data` have, in addition to the functionality above, the ability to include additional data sets that are somehow associated with the source datasets (e.g. share a common identifier).
-Elements in these datasets will be assigned the taxa defined in the source data, so functions like `filter_taxa` and `filter_obs` will work on all of the dataset at once.
+The `parse_tax_data` and `lookup_tax_data` have, in addition to the functionality above, the ability to include additional data sets that are somehow associated with the source data sets (e.g. share a common identifier).
+Elements in these data sets will be assigned the taxa defined in the source data, so functions like `filter_taxa` and `filter_obs` will work on all of the data set at once.
+See the parsing vignette for more information.

 Parsing Hierarchy and hierarchies objects
 -----------------------------------------